readium/swift-toolkit/docs/Guides/Content.md

 * `AudioContentElement` - audio clips
 * `VideoContentElement` - video clips
-* `ImageContentElement` - bitmap images, with the additional property:
+* `ImageContentElement` - bitmap images

-    * `caption: String?` - figure caption, when available
+All of them expose an additional `caption: String?` property - the caption from an enclosing figure's `figcaption`, when available.

 #### Text

 ##### Textual elements

 The `TextualContentElement` protocol is implemented by any element which can be represented as human-readable text.
 This is useful when you want to extract the text content of a publication without caring for each individual type of elements.

+For media elements (image, SVG, audio and video), `text` returns the accessible name only.

 ```swift
 let wholeText = publication.content()